ltttttttttttt/Buff/README.md

 }
 ```

-Step 5.Config
+Step 5.Optional configuration

-Serialize of this project uses kotlinx-serialization by default, To modify, Your app dir,
+Serialize of this project uses kotlinx-serialization by default, If using other serialization support, modify it, Your app dir,
 build.gradle.kts add:

 ```kotlin